Retroperspect/TestEX5-KFS/README.md

 > by Kristian Flejsborg Sørensen (cph-kf96)

 ## intro
-This is hte midterm assignment of the Test cause, which consist of 2 mandatory projects and 1 optional projects, which will be mandatory later down the road, so finishing it would be preferable.
+This is the midterm assignment of the Test cause, which consist of 2 mandatory projects and 1 optional projects, which will be mandatory later down the road, so finishing it would be preferable.

 ## project 1
 The first project is testing out the `JavaANPR - Automatic